-Aerospace medicine is an awesome and great job!
-Although pretty much specific to the military, there are civilian residencies for aerospace medicine.
-For this podcast, I'm not going to dive into all medical specialties in the military for two reasons.
-First, the practice of Pediatrics in the military is not very different than pediatrics in the civilian world and really, there aren’t that many military premeds out there to warrant individual episodes on every subspecialty in the military.
+For the Specialty Stories podcast, we’re not going to dive into all medical specialties in the military for two reasons.
+First, the practice of pediatrics in the military is not very different from pediatrics in the civilian world.
+Second, there aren’t enough military premeds out there to warrant individual episodes on every subspecialty in the military.

 Still, I’m a huge advocate for doing the military to pay for medical school and to serve.
 See the links below for more MedEd Media podcast episodes about military medicine!